 \subsection{Noise model}

+The dominant fundamental noise source in CHRONOS is quantum noise, which arises from vacuum fluctuations entering the interferometer.
+As in conventional laser interferometers, quantum noise consists of shot noise and radiation-pressure noise.
+However, unlike a Michelson position meter, the Sagnac topology measures the velocity of the test masses, leading to a suppression of quantum back-action at low frequencies.
+To quantify this effect, we employ the input--output formalism developed for Sagnac speed meters.

 The interferometer's quantum noise is expressed in terms of the measured angular displacement $\theta$.
-Following the Buonanno-Chen formalism~\cite{Buonanno2003}, we use the two-photon representation~\cite{Caves1981}.
+Following the Buonanno--Chen formalism~\cite{Buonanno2003}, we use the two-photon representation~\cite{Caves1981}.
 In this method, we define the input and output quadrature vectors as

-where the input quadrature vector of the interferometer $\boldsymbol{a}$ is denoted.
+Here, the input quadrature vector of the interferometer is denoted by $\boldsymbol{a}$.
 The amplitude quadrature (in-phase component) $a_1$ and the phase quadrature (out-of-phase component) $a_2$ are represented.
 The corresponding output quadrature vector $\boldsymbol{b}$ is also defined.
-With these definitions, the input-output relation can be written as
+With these definitions, the input--output relation can be written as

-where the transmittance of SRM $t_s$ and its phase delay $\Phi_s$ are obtained.
-The standard quantum limit (SQL) for angular displacement is~\cite{BraginskyKhalili1992}